Python: Basics for Data Scientists

 Course requirements

-• during the course, please visit this website to stay up to date (see Current announcements section).
+• During the course, please visit this website regularly to stay up to date (see Current announcements).

-Important note: Before the course starts, please make sure, that Anaconda is working on your device.
-We can not provide installation or technical assistance during the course.
+Important note: Before the course starts, please make sure that Miniforge and VS Code are installed and working on your computer.
+We cannot provide installation or technical assistance during the course.

 Syllabus